In part 1 of this series, I shared my first draft at defining “empathy” as follows:

 In fact, I invite you to come up with as many hypotheses as you’d like.
 I also invite you to test them in different situations and discuss your findings with others doing the same thing.
 You may learn that there are different ways to hypothesize about the same observations you’ve made.

 This is why I believe the distinction between empathy and empathizing can support our individual pursuit of a more in-depth understanding of empathy.

 With the distinction between empathy and empathizing in place, we no longer have to take other people’s opinions on what empathy is as the gospel.
 We can think and decide for ourselves through experimentation.
-As physicist Richard Feynman once said, “Science is the belief in the ignorance of experts.”
+As physicist Richard Feynman once said,

 I believe a provision of such a simple framework that empowers us to pursue a more in-depth understanding of empathy will make a significant difference in reflecting on the 3 questions I had set forth at the beginning of this series.

 - What does it mean to thrive together?

 - Why does it matter to be together?